CkCreative/binance-spot-trading-bot/README.md

 - **Step 1**: Install Node.js (tested on v14 LTS)

-- **Step 2**: clone the repository and then `cd` into the cloned directory, `cd` into the bot directory and run `npm install`
+- **Step 2**: clone the repository and then `cd` into the cloned directory, `cd` into the `/bot` directory and run `npm install`

-- **Step 3**: Go to binance and obtain your settings i.e. The API KEY and the API SECRET.
-Remember that if you are going to be using Binance testnet, you need to use the testnet API_KEY and SECRET associated with your testin account at [https://testnet.binancefuture.com](https://testnet.binancefuture.com).
-If you use the main Binance site, use the API_KEY and SECRET associated with your trading account.
+- **Step 3**: Go to binance and obtain your settings i.e. The `API KEY` and the `API SECRET`.
+Remember that if you are going to be using Binance testnet, you need to use the testnet `API_KEY` and `SECRET` associated with your testing account at [https://testnet.binancefuture.com](https://testnet.binancefuture.com).
+If you use the main Binance site, use the `API_KEY` and `SECRET` associated with your trading account.

-- **Step 4**: Decide whether to use Binance backtesting API (testnet.binancefuture.com, recommended) or the main site (api.binance.com, only when sure should you do this).
+- **Step 4**: Decide whether to use Binance backtesting API (`https://testnet.binancefuture.com/fapi/v1`, recommended) or the main site to use real money (`https://api.binance.com/api/v3`, only when sure should you do this).
 If you are going to use testnet, the URL value of the settings.json file should be: `"https://testnet.binancefuture.com/fapi/v1"`.
-Else use `"https://api.binance.com/api/v3"`.
+Else use `"https://api.binance.com/api/v3"` for main account.

 - **Step 5**: Edit other settings accordingly.